Read these requirements carefully. Please copy them and put them with your other printed materials.

 I love to read.
 We will do a lot of reading in this seminar.

-Other Media.
 I love to look at things.
-We will watch several films.
-We will also visit the Rare Books Room in the Hesburgh Library to see its collections of communist-era material.
+We will watch at least one film.
 I have included other types of media on the Course Syllabus.
 I encourage you to use visual and audio media when you lead class discussions.
-Please send me the relevant photos and links beforehand, and I will post them on this Syllabus.
+Please send me the relevant photos and links beforehand, and I will post them on this Syllabus

-All of our class sessions will be based on discussion.
+I also love discussions.
+All of our class sessions will be based on speaking with each other.
 I will give no lectures.
 Each of you will have the honor of serving as a discussion leader several times during the semester.
-To the extent that I am able, I will resist the temptation to monopolize discussion.
-(Please restrain me.)
-By the end of our class, you should not need me at all!
+To the extent that I am able, I will resist the temptation to monopolize discussions.
+Your challenge, if you will accept it, is to restrain me when I fail to abide my maxim.
+By the end of our class, you should not need me at all.